Example Career: Exercise Trainers and Group Fitness Instructors

 - Speech Clarity - The ability to speak clearly so others can understand you.

-What Fitness Trainers and Aerobics Instructors Should Be Interested In
+What Exercise Trainers and Group Fitness Instructors Should Be Interested In

 - Realistic - Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

-What Fitness Trainers and Aerobics Instructors Need to Learn
+What Exercise Trainers and Group Fitness Instructors Need to Learn

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.